KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 - **Branch** is what [version of Kali](/docs/general-use/kali-branches/) you wish to use.
 - **Component** is what packages you wish to use, based on the [Debian Free Software Guidelines (DFSG)](https://www.debian.org/social_contract#guidelines).
 Kali defaults to everything.

-## Default Off-line Install Values
+## Default Offline Install Values

-During the Kali setup process, if you don't have access to a network connection to reach a repository, you will perform an off-line installation of Kali Linux.
+During the Kali setup process, if you don't have access to a network connection to reach a repository, you will perform an offline installation of Kali Linux.
 You will be limited to the packages & the version which is on the medium you installed Kali from.
 This will then configure Kali to continue to use this medium to install packages from, even after Kali has been installed.

 This means you will not get any updates to packages, or any new additional tools, which can be frustrating.
-You can see if you the off-line media enabled if your values match up with whats below (or if you want to enable this option):
+You can see if you the offline media enabled if your values match up with whats below (or if you want to enable this option):

 ```console
 kali@kali:~$ cat /etc/apt/sources.list